plone/training/docs/theming/theme_scratch.md

 ## Replace Editbar

-If you are not happy with Plone's editbar there are alternatives available. `collective.sidebar` is a drop in replacement and brings edit features and navigation together.
+If you are not happy with Plone's edit bar there are alternatives available. `collective.sidebar` is a drop in replacement and brings edit features and navigation together.

 ```{image} _static/scratch/sidebar.png
 :alt: collective.sidebar